Contents

 It’s just a short walk from there to viewpoints over magical Mala Strana, dominated by the Baroque dome of St Nicholas Church, one of the most beautiful churches in Prague.

-Heading for the heights is always a good idea in the snow – firstly, you get to look down on the clusters of rooftops where the snow sticks.
-You are also more likely to find the snow sticking around considerably longer than down below at river level.
-I took my son to one of his favourite playgrounds in Prague on Petrin Hill a few days later, after an overnight snowfall had all but melted away.
+I took my son to one of his favourite playgrounds in Prague on Petřin Hill a few days later, after an overnight snowfall had all but melted away.
 We took the funicular to the top, and found ourselves in another world, the whole of the summit area covered in 2-3 inches (5-8 cm) of brilliant white snow, contrasting with the deep blue winter sky.

-When Is It Likeliest To Snow In Prague?
+When does it Snow In Prague?

-Ah, the million-dollar question.
+It’s the million-dollar question.
 We had asked several Czech friends about the likelihood or frequency of Prague snow, and answers varied.
 One told us that Prague snowfall had become a rarity over the last decade, that they had only had one ‘decent’ snowfall in the last ten years.
-Another advised that it tended to snow every year, that it was never very deep, and that it might stick around for a week or so, snowing from time to time.

 Prague Winter Weather